ibelab/tatiana-android-app/README.md

 An independent futures hedging module.
 In some specially described cases, active applications are withdrawn.

-At the same time, up to eight active statements can be
+At the same time, up to eight active statements can be mad